martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

     hidden: false # only hide on current single page
 ---

 Imagine you have an application gateway deployed in Azure.
-Behind this gateway, multiple app services handle requests.
+Behind this gateway, multiple app services handle requests for different domains.
 Now, you're adding a new application that needs to be ready for the GO-live moment.
-You can't pre-test this application in production without firewall rules.
-Therefore, you want to restrict access to the new application to a specific set of IP addresses.
+We want to deploy an application to production, but we want to restrict access until GO-live.
+We also want a select number of IP addresses to have access to the new application.
+Only the company or the development team should have access to the new application at this point.

 In this blog post, I'll show you how to restrict access to your backend services using a Web Application Firewall (WAF) policy.
 We'll create a Bicep file, where I'll introduce the first custom type that I have deployed to production!